neptune-ai/docs/docs/integrations/pytorch_lightning.rst

     neptune_logger.experiment.log_artifact('my/checkpoints')

-**Explicitly close the logger** it is optional but you may want to close it and than do something after.
+**Explicitly close the logger**

+Closing is optional but you may want to close it and then do something afterwards.

 .. code-block:: python3

     neptune_logger.experiment.stop()

-Monitor your PyTorchLightning training in Neptune
+Monitor your PyTorch Lightning training in Neptune
 --------------------------------------------------
-Now you can watch your pytorch-lightning model training in neptune!
+Now you can watch your pytorch-lightning model training in Neptune!

 Check out this |example experiment|.